 The community of Annapolis Roads is home to Ogleton Woods, one of the few remaining large woodlands on the Annapolis Neck Peninsula.
 This 33-acre tract of mature, upland forest is dominated by large Yellow Poplar and Chestnut Oak trees, with areas of Virginia Pine, and understory trees and shrubs including American Holly and Mountain Laurel.
 The forest includes areas of steep and moderate slopes, wetlands, and streams that feed Lake Ogleton and the Severn River.
 It is home to fox dens, a couple species of owls and hawks, and pileated woodpeckers.
-In springtime there are abundant wildflowers.
+In springtime, there are abundant wildflowers.

 During the three years the property was owned by the Trust, the residents of Annapolis Roads pledged almost three quarters of a million dollars and committed themselves to the use of their Special Community Benefit District to repay a low-interest loan that will complete the $2.8 million acquisition.
-Now the residents of Annapolis Roads own and manage their Ogleton Woods for passive recreation, habitat, and water quality protection.
+Now, the residents of Annapolis Roads own and manage their Ogleton Woods for passive recreation, habitat, and water quality protection.
 We preserve the woods forever through a conservation easement held by the Maryland Environmental Trust.

 Please be considerate of other hikers’ and residents’ peace and privacy.
-Remember county code says dogs should be on leash or “under control “at all times.
+Remember county code says dogs should be on leash or under control at all times.